Frequently Asked Questions about Financial Aid at Wabash

-A. No. You may file the FAFSA and PROFILE application after January 1, 2014.
+A. No. You may file the FAFSA application after October 1, 2022.
 However, you must be admitted to Wabash before any financial aid can be awarded.

 Q. I will have brothers and sisters in college as well.
 Will the financial aid package take into account that fact?

 A. Yes.
 The expected family contribution is adjusted for families with more than one child attending post-secondary school simultaneously.

 Q. Should I file the FAFSA even though I am sure I will not qualify for need-based assistance?

 A. Yes.
 Should your financial situation change drastically, the FAFSA is necessary to qualify for aid.
 Also, all students are eligible for Federal Direct Loans if they file the FAFSA - regardless of parental income and financial need.

 Q. What should I do if my family's financial situation changes?

 A. It is not necessary to file another FAFSA application.
 Send a letter or call to explain the changes in your situation.
 Contact our office if you need any assistance.

 Q. My parents can't afford the amount of money that the FAFSA reports.
 What should I do?